wicksy/CV/README.md

-### CV to demonstrate DevOps Linux skills
+### CV to demonstrate DevOps Fu

 #### About

-The idea of this repo is to provide a web based version of my CV, deployable using automation to showcase some of my skills.
+The idea of this repo is to provide a web based version of my CV, deployable using automation, to showcase some of the technical skills that I have in the areas of Linux, DevOps, Automation, Cloud, etc.

 Tech stack includes: